-In our opinion, according to the information and explanations given to us and based on our audit, the following material weaknesses have been identified as at March 31, 2021, i.e The Company did not have appropriate internal financial controls over accounting of interest on deferred additional concession fee (deferred premium).
+In our opinion, according to the information and explanations given to us and based on our audit, the following material weaknesses have been identified as at March 31, 2022, i.e. The Company did not have appropriate internal financial controls over accounting of interest on deferred additional concession fee (deferred premium) and processforo btaining confirmation of balances from term lending banks and financial institutions.